wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 Recommended Elembio stage 1 flow:

-1. Run-level `bases2fastq`
+1. Lane-level `elembio_bases2fastq`, one invocation per lane, each writing under `BAM_basecalls/fastq/lane{lane}` and generating a custom `RunManifest` for `bases2fastq`
-2. Product-level `samtools import`
+2. Lane-and-tag-level `elembio_import` / `samtools import`
-3. Emit per-product CRAM/BAM into the existing product directory scaffold
+3. Emit per-lane&tag CRAM/BAM into the existing directory scaffold, with later merging used where required to create final products

-This is preferable to trying to patch `p4_stage1_analysis` because the current Illumina stage 1 is lane-centric and undecoded, while Elembio deplexing is naturally run-centric and already deplexed.
+This is preferable to trying to patch `p4_stage1_analysis` because the current Illumina stage 1 is lane-centric and already performs deplexing via the existing `bambi`-based flow, while the Elembio path should stay lane-centric for launch/layout purposes but use `bases2fastq` with a lane-specific `RunManifest`.

 ### 3. Reuse stage 2 only where it is genuinely platform-neutral